 By Bob Ambrose, Forecaster Posted 2 months ago December 5, 2023

 A deep trough in the Gulf of Alaska will spin down the BC coast, and then inland drawing sub-tropical moisture, aka an Atmosphere River, into the Rockies.
 Snow levels begin to rise Tues, up to 2600m across the South Rockies, but generally staying around 2000m for the SkiBig3 resorts.
 A cold front arrives Weds PM normalizing snow levels with another batch of snow lasting into Thurs.

 Short Term Forecast

-Alberta Rockies Ski Resorts & Areas / North & South Regions are solely for Geographic References.
+Alberta Rockies Ski Resorts & Areas with Opening Dates / North & South Regions are solely for Geographic References.

 North Region: ( * denotes SkiBig3 resorts )